drbh/typed-hash-tree/README.md

 In a typed hash tree, each input keypair needs a secondary random string value `{ type = "", value = "RANDOM-VALUE"}` to make the tree brute force resistent.

+The following are the 8 leaf nodes we will be using in the example

 ```rust
 // pair 1
 { key = "name", value = "David" }